Home » Blog » Mill Fork Cemetery

 by Jennifer Jones

-I wasn’t sure what we would find as we drove under the cemetery sign.
-Once we got out of the car and could see wooden stairs that led to a long bridge over a wash, my curiosity was piqued!
-At the end of the stairs was a metal gate and the cemetery, surrounded by a chain-link fence.
-The official internment count is 17; I guess these are the graves with headstones.
-However, Find A Grave lists 46 total burials, the first occurring in 1895, and the last according to the State of Utah in 1926.
+Driving under the Mill Fork cemetery sign, I had no idea what to expect.
+Stepping out of the car, I saw a wooden staircase leading to a long bridge over a dry wash.
+My curiosity skyrocketed.
+At the top of the stairs stood a metal gate and the cemetery, enclosed by a chain-link fence.
+The official internment count is 17, likely the graves with headstones.
+However, Find A Grave lists 46 total burials, with the first in 1895 and the last, according to the State of Utah, in 1926.

 Mill Fork Cemetery - The Dead History